Mental Health Facilities Multnomah County, OR

 Providence Portland Medical Center Adult Outpatient Services

-Providence Portland Medical Center Adult Outpatient Services is a mental health clinic in Multnomah County, Oregon, located at 5228 Ne Hoyt Street, Building B, 97213 zip code.
-Providence Portland Medical Center Adult Outpatient Services offers outpatient treatment and partial hospitalization/day treatment.
-Providence Portland Medical Center Adult Outpatient Services provides dialectical behavior therapy, individual psychotherapy and psychotropic medication to seniors 65 or older, young adults and adults.
-Some other services provided by Providence Portland Medical Center Adult Outpatient Services include case management.
+Providence Portland Medical Center Adult Outpatient Services is a mental health clinic in Multnomah County, OR, located at 5228 Ne Hoyt Street, Building B, 97213.
+Providence Portland Medical Center Adult Outpatient Services provides outpatient treatment and partial hospitalization/day treatment.
+Providence Portland Medical Center Adult Outpatient Services offers cognitive behavioral therapy, psychotropic medication and dialectical behavior therapy to young adults, adults and seniors 65 or older.
+Additional services offered at Providence Portland Medical Center Adult Outpatient Services include case management.

 Learn More